Information for Team Managers

 - Quiz the members periodically for authors’ last names.

 - Read some of the books yourself and discuss them with team members.
-Some parents of your team members may be willing to read books and write questions too.

 - As a team, plan to attend the Championship Battle and the reception after the battle.